 Bloc owners have the option to request a physical piece whenever; but the ownership token will be modified to include the physical piece’s existence as part of the record.
 The works will always be available digitally even if the physical piece is lost or damaged.

-Digital ownership is available now, and physical ownership will go live on January 1, 2022.
+Digital ownership is available now with and physical ownership redemption to begin in 2022.